nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    e.g. keyed in the wrong number of hours, the only way for user to revert back to the previous amount paid by the student is through remembering the previous amount paid, and edit the student's `paidAmount` field using the `edit command`.
    This might be inconvenient for the user, as the user might not remember the previous amount that was paid by the student.
    Therefore, we plan to allow **negative multiples of 0.5** for the hours specified in the `pay` command.
-If users were to make a mistake in the `pay command`, he can enter the same `pay command`, but with the negative hours specified. e.g. User typed `pay 1 hr/2` wrongly, when he wants to increase the paid amount by the student by 3 hours * `rate` field of that student instead.
+If users were to make a mistake in the `pay command`, he can enter the same `pay command`, but with the negative hours specified. e.g. User typed `pay 1 hr/2` wrongly, when he wants to increase the paid amount of the student by 3 hours * `rate` field of that student instead.
    He can first type `pay 1 hr/-2` to "undo" the previous `pay command`, and type `pay 1 hr/3` this time for the correct update.
    Special cases that we handle:
     * `hr/0` will still not be accepted.